JonasBernard/FakeStandby/README.md

 Feel free to contribute to the FakeStandby project!
 Make sure to look at the [Code Of Conduct](CODE_OF_CONDUCT.md) and the [Contributing Information](CONTRIBUTING.md).

+## Special Thanks

+Special thanks goes to all contributors!
+You can find them in the [CONTRIBUTORS.md](CONTRIBUTORS.md).
+I also want to thank all nice people, who donated some money!

 ## Licensing
 ![GitHub](https://img.shields.io/github/license/JonasBernard/FakeStandby?color=light-green)